-Free blogging means that you will host your blog on a website that provides a free platform for your blog.
-Also, your blog name will be attached to a free blogging service URL.
+Free blogging means that your blog will be hosted (aka where it lives) for free by a company that offers customers a free platform to set up their website/blog.
+This also means that your blog/website name will be attached to a free blogging service URL.
 For example if you were using Blogger your url would be [blogname].blogspot.com (often you will have the option to upgrade to a .com address for your blog for a yearly fee).

 Free blogging hosts are very convenient for beginner bloggers because the hosting interface is usually very intuitive to use and is set up to make blogging a very simple process.
 Some possible blogging services include Blogspot, Wix, Tumblr, and Weebly.

 Having experienced each of these, finding the bet one for you will depend on what type of content you want to put on your website and blog.
 I would recommend:

 - tumblr for a less-professional blog – something fun and personal!
 This is a great option for connecting with others as tumblr has a great “reblog” system that allows you to follow other users and interact with other users’ content.

 - wordpress.com – wordpress.com (which is different than wordpress.org) is a free hosting and blogging platform that is great for people who are most concerned with having great writing, tagging, and formatting freedom.